 A final note on Physical Therapy for posture…

 I work on a daily basis with Physiotherapists.
 We call them Physiotherapists in the UK.
 You may call them Physical Therapists in your country.
 A Physio wants to get in there, do a good job, and throw you out of the door, never to be seen again.
 In fact I’ve heard one often say “You’re fixed, don’t darken my door again!”
 In the UK, our National Health Service has it’s own in-house Physio’s.
 This counts for a lot as a recommendation.
-So my recommendation is that you could use this as a good choice from the available Posture Therapies, in your 5 keys to Good Posture.
+So my answer to the question, can physical therapy help posture?
+It’s yes, that you could use this as a good choice from the available Posture Therapies, in your 5 ways to fix posture series.

 Bye for now,